-Just by crawling through small space, you might not always have a life changing experience of this level.
-But crawiling always forces you to tighten your body and draw your chin, which makes it unavoidable for you to look up immediately afterward.
+Just by crawling through a small space, you might not always have a life-changing experience of this level.
+But crawling always forces you to tighten your body and draw your chin, which makes it unavoidable for you to look up immediately afterward.
 “What a different world!” you would think.

 A crawling door is about 18 inches wide and 18 inches wide, and its bottom is about 18 inches from the ground.
 As a guest of the tea ceremony, you walk through a tea garden and crawl through this tiny door to enter the room.
-The very first things you look at, in your stiff position of crawling, are a flower vase with wild flowers and a calligraphic work on the wall.
-They are the only ornaments in a tea room and you have no choice but admiring them!
+The very first things you look at, in your stiff position of crawling, are a flower vase with wildflowers and a calligraphic work on the wall.
+They are the only ornaments in a tea room and you have no choice but to admire them!

-So you see, by being in all fours like a cat, you enjoy a piece of architecture in a fresh way.
+So you see, by being on all fours like a cat, you enjoy a piece of architecture in a fresh way.
 Japanese tea masters knew that.
 (Y)

 Updated 5/4/22: If you’d like to know more about the body posture and architecture, please read “Design and Posture.”
 If you would like to see Nijiri-guchi, we suggest you visit the Shofuso Japanese House and Garden in Philadelphia.